8 Secure File Sharing Services – Mostly Are Free

 You can send files up to 5GB for free, and the company states that it uses encrypted data, with no limitations on file size for paying customers.

-The company promises secure sharing that your files will never be intercepted by you or others on its network.
+The company promises secure online file sharing that your files will never be intercepted by you or others on its network.

 WeTransfer provides a hosted, free file transfer service for business.